 Accessing Your Reports on Instabug Dashboard

-Once users submit a feedback report, you’ll get your reports instantly and track it from your dashboard.
+Once users submit a feedback report, you’ll get your reports instantly and track them from your dashboard.

 Looking Into The Report Details